dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 After all, as Frédéric Bastiat famously said, \"When goods do not cross borders, soldiers will.\"

-Fundamentally, there are two ways to get your hands on the things of
-strangers: trade and violence. \[Footnote: This includes gifts since you are trading your gift for reciprocity, karma, a friendly society, or similar ideas.
-See Hülsmann, Graeber.\]

-The difference between cooperation and conquest is that one interaction is voluntary, while the other is not.
+Fundamentally, there are two ways to get your hands on the things of strangers: trade and violence.[^gifts] The difference between cooperation and conquest is that one interaction is voluntary, while the other is not.
 Money not only facilitates and scales trade, it is also used to express individual preferences and valuations.
 How much are you willing to spend for a certain good or service?
 Are you willing to spend money at all, or would you rather save?
 How long are you willing to hold on to your money?
 How much are you willing to invest in certain ventures?
 Answers to such questions are expressed in the language of money, which is why the flow of money is not dissimilar to the flow of information, or speech.

+[^gifts]: This includes gifts since you are trading your gift for reciprocity, karma, a friendly society, or similar ideas.
+See Hülsmann, Graeber.
+TODO: cite

 This brings us to the next question.
 The next two, actually: who should be allowed to publish?
 And, who should be allowed to speak?